Why It Works

 Oi muchim is a Korean banchan that shows off the best attributes of cukes.
 Thick slices of cucumber are massaged with salt, sugar, and gochugaru (Korean chili flakes) to season them and draw out the vegetable's natural moisture content.
 The cucumbers are set aside to drain, then squeezed to get rid of excess water before getting tossed with a simple dressing of sesame oil, rice wine vinegar, fish sauce, and garlic.
 These marinated cucumbers hold on to the crunch and succulence of fresh raw vegetables, but pick up heat from the gochugaru along with salinity and acidity from the dressing, giving classic pickled cukes a serious run for their money.

-- 1 medium garlic clove (5g), very finely minced or grated
+1 medium clove garlic (5g), finely minced or grated

 In a medium bowl, combine cucumbers, gochugaru, salt, and sugar.
 Using clean hands, massage cucumbers, squeezing and tossing them with seasoning, until cucumber is well-coated on all sides and begins to release liquid and color of gochugaru brightens to vibrant orange-red, about 1 minute.